 • Know where to obtain anti-retrovirals in the event of rape by someone with AIDS.

-• Don’t blame yourself.Judith Matloff is a contributing editor to the Columbia Journalism Review.
-She is a veteran foreign correspondent, who teaches a course on conflict reporting at Columbia, and is the author of Fragments of a Forgotten War and Home Girl.
+• Don’t blame yourself.Judith Matloff teaches at Columbia School of Journalism.
+She is a veteran foreign correspondent.
+Her third book, No Friends But the Mountains, about impoverished mountain people, will be published next March.
+She is also the author of Fragments of a Forgotten War and Home Girl.
 Tags: female correspondents, Judith Matloff, Lara Logan, sexual assault